Skip to main content

 The most important preparation is not for the exam itself (which is unchanged) but for understanding how G-level choices and SEC results map to post-secondary pathways — decisions made in Secondary 2-3 have lasting consequences.

-- Maintain exam technique: Since G3 papers are identical to O-Level papers, proven exam preparation strategies remain essential.
+• Maintain exam technique: Since G3 papers are pegged to the same standard as O-Level papers, proven exam preparation strategies remain essential.
 Do not be distracted by the structural changes — the skills examiners reward are unchanged

 Common Questions About the SEC Exam